BitcoinDesign/Guide/guide/payments/coin-selection.md

 </div>

-A few *popular algorithms* currently implemented by bitcoin wallets:
+A few *popular algorithms* currently implemented by Bitcoin wallets:

+{% include dl/open.html %}

+{% include dl/item-open.html color="red" %}

-- **First In First Out (FIFO) / Last In, First Out (LIFO)**<br/>
+**First In First Out (FIFO) / Last In, First Out (LIFO)**

+{% include dl/item-middle.html color="red" %}

 The default strategy spends the oldest/youngest coins first.

+{% include dl/item-close.html %}

+{% include dl/item-open.html color="orange" %}

-- **Pruned FIFO**<br/>
+**Pruned FIFO**

+{% include dl/item-middle.html color="orange" %}

-  Similiar to FIFO, but smallest coins filtered out in post-selection step.
+Similar to FIFO, but the smallest coins filtered out in the post-selection step.

+{% include dl/item-close.html %}

+{% include dl/item-open.html color="yellow" %}

-- **High Priority First**<br/>
+**High Priority First**

+{% include dl/item-middle.html color="yellow" %}

 Coins selected by priority (calculated by value x age).
 Up until February 2016, a portion of each block (50kB) was reserved for high-priority transactions by default.
-This algorithm therefore optimised for transaction speed.
+This algorithm, therefore, optimized for transaction speed.

+{% include dl/item-close.html %}

+{% include dl/item-open.html color="green" %}

-- **Minimize Fees (Optimize Size)**<br/>
+**Minimize Fees (Optimize Size)**

+{% include dl/item-middle.html color="green" %}

 Spending the lowest number of coins to reduce the byte size of the transaction, resulting in a lower fee.

+{% include dl/item-close.html %}

+{% include dl/item-open.html %}

-- **Minimize Future Fees (Merge Coins)**<br/>
+**Minimize Future Fees (Merge Coins)**

+{% include dl/item-middle.html %}

 Spending the maximum number of inputs to merge coins as a single change output for future use.
-This strategy can optimise for speed as the transaction size (and therefore cost) is increased.
+This strategy can optimize for speed as the transaction size (and therefore cost) is increased.
 However, merging coins can also lead to a loss of privacy as coins, their addresses, balances, and historical transaction data are intertwined.

+{% include dl/item-close.html %}

+{% include dl/close.html %}

 A few more, *optimising for privacy*

+-{% include dl/open.html %}

+{% include dl/item-open.html color="red" %}

-- **Target Sized Change**<br/>
+**Target Sized Change**

+{% include dl/item-middle.html color="red" %}

 Wallet aims to minimize the value difference of target input and change output.

+{% include dl/item-close.html %}

+{% include dl/item-open.html color="orange" %}

-- **Branch & Bound (BnB)/Exact Change**<br/>
+**Branch & Bound (BnB)/Exact Change**

+{% include dl/item-middle.html color="orange" %}

 Wallet finds an input set that is equal in value to the target, avoiding change outputs.
-If the wallet cannot find an exact match, it refers back to a “knapsack” solver which selects inputs that minimise the change output to within 0.01 BTC.
+If the wallet cannot find an exact match, it refers back to a “knapsack” solver which selects inputs that minimize the change output to within 0.01 BTC.

-- **Blackjack**<br/>
+{% include dl/item-close.html %}

+{% include dl/item-open.html color="yellow" %}

+**Blackjack**

+{% include dl/item-middle.html color="yellow" %}

 Accumulates inputs until the target value (+fees) is matched, does not accumulate inputs that go over the target value (within a threshold).

-- **Accumulative**<br/>
+{% include dl/item-close.html %}

+{% include dl/item-open.html color="green" %}

+**Accumulative**

+{% include dl/item-middle.html color="green" %}

 Accumulates inputs until the target value (+fees) is reached, skipping detrimental inputs.

-*Additional ways to otpimise automatic coin selection for privacy:*

-- **Freezing Coins**<br/>
+{% include dl/item-close.html %}

+{% include dl/item-open.html %}

+*Freezing Coins**

+{% include dl/item-middle.html %}

-Some wallets allow users to "freeze" certain coins or clusters from their wallet’s UTXO pool to either prioritise or avoid using when funding outgoing payment requests.
-This technique aids automatic selection strategies to become more private, but also relies on the practise of successfully labelling coins.
+Freezes certain coins or clusters from their wallet’s UTXO pool to either prioritize or avoid using when funding outgoing payment requests.
+This technique aids automatic selection strategies to become more private but also relies on the practice of successfully labeling coins.

+{% include dl/item-close.html %}

+{% include dl/close.html %}

 {% include picture.html
    image = "/assets/images/guide/glossary/coin-selection/freezing.jpg"